 - 5. Downtown West – Where to Stay in Toronto for Families

-Quick Tips – Where to Stay in Toronto
+- FAQ about Finding a Place to Stay in Toronto

 Looking for a specific place to stay in Toronto?
-These are our highest recommendations for the best places to stay in Toronto.
-If you end up choosing an apartment, make sure to check out our Airbnb post for a 35% discount.
+These are our highest recommendations for accommodation in Toronto.

 Best Hostel in Toronto: Planet Traveler

-Built in a heritage building, this hostel features secure dorms, memory foam mattresses and a free hearty breakfast.
+Built-in a heritage building, this hostel features secure dorms, memory foam mattresses and free hearty breakfast.

 With a population of more than 2.8 million people, Toronto is home to a great number of distinct neighbourhoods.
-To get a good feel for the city, we recommend you visit three or four different areas depending on the nature of your visit.
+Where you base yourself really depends on what you want out of your trip, but we highly recommend visiting each area to make the most if it!

-Continue heading west to West Queen West.
-The coolest neighbourhood in Toronto, West Queen West is a hotspot for artists and creatives.
-It’s where visitors can enjoy chic boutiques, vibrant street culture and a stylish bohemian vibe.
+West Queen West is a hotspot for artists and creatives.
+It’s where visitors can enjoy chic boutiques, vibrant street culture, and a stylish bohemian vibe.

 Still confused about where to stay in Toronto?
 Don’t worry, we’ve got you covered!

-Downtown Toronto is the heart and soul of the city.
-The economic and commercial hub, this massive neighbourhood is a destination for travellers looking to indulge their palette, shop til they drop, and take in the city’s most picturesque heritage sites.
+Downtown Toronto is the heart and soul of the city, as well as the economic and commercial hub.
+This massive neighbourhood is a destination for travellers looking to indulge their palette, shop until they drop, and explore picturesque heritage sites.

-From the historic and cultural to the hip and trendy Downtown Toronto has something for every traveller.
-Enjoy great outdoor attractions and unique landmarks all just minutes from your doorstep.
-There’s no better neighbourhood for first-time visitors than Downtown Toronto.
+From the historic and cultural to the hip and trendy, there’s something for every traveller.
+Enjoy Toronto’s top attractions and unique landmarks all just minutes from your doorstep.

 - Shop til you drop at the CF Toronto Eaton Centre, one of the largest indoor shopping malls in Canada.